matomo-org/developer-documentation/docs/5.x/distributing-your-plugin.md

 It's also a great way for you to:

-* get user feedback via email or the Github issue tracker
+* get user feedback via email or the GitHub issue tracker
 * see how many people use your plugin
 * allow people to donate money
 * allow people to buy your plugin ([get in touch](https://piwik.org/contact/marketplace/))